Sprawling storm wallops US with tornado reports, damage and heavy snow, closing roads and schools - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 “We’ve rescued people out of structures,” he said.

-Florida Gov. Ron DeSantis activated the Florida State Guard on Monday night to prepare for any storm-related impacts.
+Florida Gov. Ron DeSantis issued an executive order to include 49 counties in North Florida under a state of emergency from tornadoes.

+Heavy rain across Georgia stopped air traffic at Atlanta’s busy airport for a time Tuesday morning and caused flash flooding, blocking some lanes on freeways around Atlanta during the morning commute.
+More than 80 public school systems across Georgia called off classes entirely while others taught students online or delayed the start of in-person classes.

-A number of schools were closed in the region and more than 140,000 customers were without power in Florida, Alabama, and Georgia, according to the PowerOutage.us website.
+More than 200,000 customers were without power in Florida, Alabama, and Georgia, according to the PowerOutage.us website.

+In North Carolina, Gov. Roy Cooper declared a state of emergency before the storm approached so weight and size restrictions on large and heavy trucks containing emergency supplies or agricultural goods would be waived.
+Some schools were canceled or shut down early to avoid the threats from high winds and flooding.

-In the Midwest, where a snowstorm started Monday, up to 12 inches (30 centimeters) of snow could blanket a broad area stretching from southeastern Colorado all the way to the Upper Peninsula of Michigan, including western Kansas, eastern Nebraska, large parts of Iowa, northern Missouri and northwestern Illinois, said Bob Oravec, a forecaster with the National Weather Service in College Park, Maryland.
+Meanwhile, in the Midwest, where a snowstorm started Monday, up to 12 inches (30 centimeters) of snow could blanket a broad area stretching from southeastern Colorado all the way to the Upper Peninsula of Michigan.
+That includes western Kansas, eastern Nebraska, large parts of Iowa, northern Missouri and northwestern Illinois, said Bob Oravec, a forecaster with the National Weather Service in College Park, Maryland.

+In Des Moines, Iowa, Laura Burianov had nearly finished shoveling her driveway Tuesday morning.
+But with snow still falling, she acknowledged she likely would have to shovel again later in the day.

+“It’s going to get harder.
+I shoveled last night and you can’t really tell, but I can pretend that three less inches makes a difference,” she said.

+The storm dumped around 8 to 12 inches (20 to 30 centimeters) of snow across Kansas, eastern Nebraska and South Dakota, western Iowa and southwestern Minnesota on Monday, with 15 inches (38 centimeters) at North Sioux City, South Dakota, the National Weather Service reported.
+Lower amounts fell over western Iowa, central Minnesota, Wisconsin and northern Illinois.

+It was the first major winter storm of the season for the Kansas City metro area in Kansas and Missouri, where the National Weather Service predicted 6 inches (15 centimeters) of snow by the time the storm moved on later Tuesday.

-From there, the storm was expected to head east, bringing a combination of snow, rain and strong winds to the Northeast by Tuesday night, as well as concerns about flooding in areas such as New England, parts of which got more than a foot of snow Sunday.
+From the Midwest, the storm was expected to head east, bringing a combination of snow, rain and strong winds to the Northeast by Tuesday night, as well as concerns about flooding in areas such as New England, parts of which got more than a foot of snow Sunday.
+New Jersey Gov. Phil Murphy already declared a state of emergency ahead of what’s expected to be heavy rain and wind that will exacerbate the effects of bad weather conditions since December.

-Nearly 8 inches (19 centimeters) of snow fell in the northern city of Athol, Kansas, on Monday.
-The weather service office in Lincoln, Nebraska, predicted an additional 3-5 inches (8-13 centimeters) was possible overnight, with winds possibly gusting as high as 40 mph (64 kph).

-In Nebraska, federal courts in Omaha and Lincoln closed Monday, and the U.S. Army Corps of Engineers increased the water flow at a Missouri River dam on the Nebraska-South Dakota border near Yankton to reduce the chance of ice jams forming.
-Dubuque, on Iowa’s eastern border with Illinois, closed its city offices Tuesday.
-Schools in Cedar Rapids in eastern Iowa were among those also closing.

 The weather has already affected campaigning for Iowa’s Jan.
 15 precinct caucuses, where the snow is expected to be followed by frigid temperatures that could drift below zero degrees (minus 18 Celsius).